leproxy/leproxy/README.md

 * [Development](#development)
 * [License](#license)

-> Note that this is a very early alpha version and that LeProxy is under active development.
+> Note that this is a early beta version and that LeProxy is under active development.
   Many new features are going to be added in the future!